 For guidelines regarding the application process, target population, exclusion criteria and average length of stay, click here.

 The Ontario Medical Association's Section of General and Family Practice is now active on Twitter, and invites those interested to follow them @ON_FamilyHealth.
 Highlighting the unique role and value of family doctors in Ontario, the Twitter account will be adjunctive in building support for the OMA's core message.

-Queen’s Department of Family Medicine Public Health and Preventive Medicine Program Residents Dr. Emily Groot and Dr. Jennifer Horton, as well as Associate Professor Dr. Kieran Moore (Associate Medical Officer of Health, KFL&A Public Health), are on the editorial board of a new KFL&A Public Health newsletter for primary care providers.
-Healthy Directions, an electronic newsletter to be issued six times a year, will provide relevant, timely and practical information for health care providers to use in their practice.
-Queen’s Family Health Team members Diane Batchelor (Nurse Practitioner), Sherri Elms (pharmacist) and Dr. Karen Hall Barber are on the newsletter’s advisory committee.
+Healthy Directions, an electronic KFL&A Public Health newsletter issued six times a year, provides relevant, timely and practical information for health care providers to use in their practice.
+Queen’s Department of Family Medicine Public Health and Preventive Medicine Program Residents Dr. Emily Groot and Dr. Jennifer Horton, as well as Associate Professor Dr. Kieran Moore (Associate Medical Officer of Health, KFL&A Public Health), are on the newsletter's editorial board.
+Queen’s Family Health Team members Diane Batchelor (nurse practitioner), Sherri Elms (pharmacist) and Dr. Karen Hall Barber are on the newsletter’s advisory committee.
 Click on Healthy Directions to read the newsletter and to receive future issues.

 The Office of the Regional Supervising Coroner (East Region – Kingston) has brought to the Southeast LHIN’s attention concerns regarding certification of natural deaths at home.
 Specifically, the Office of the Regional Supervising Coroner has noted that the approach used to certify natural deaths in the home is not fully understood by family physicians in the Southeast LHIN.